ndrd/backend-coding-challenge-tree/README.md

 ## Can I use a database?

-If you wish, it's OK to use external systems such as a database, an Elastic index, etc. in your solution.
-But this is certainly not required to complete the basic requirements of the challenge.
+You can use the database you want, but need to justify your choice.
 Keep in mind that **our goal here is to see some code of yours**; if you only implement a thin API on top of a DB we won't have much to look at.

 Our advice is that if you choose to use an external search system, you had better be doing something really truly awesome with it.